The Triangle Shirtwaist Fire: Difficult lessons learned on fire codes and safety

 Meanwhile, the owners and the remaining staff on the 10th floor, sensing they could no longer get down the darkened stairs, escaped onto the roof and across to one of the adjacent New York University buildings.
 The smoke billowing past their windows alerted NYU Law Professor Frank Sommer and his students to the tragedy in the Asch Building.
 They rushed to their roof, dropped ladders onto the building and rescued those still waiting to escape.

 Blanck and Harris were accused of locking the stairway doors to prevent stealing – a charge they flatly denied.
 Harris countered by saying later that if the doors were locked, it was to prevent the “girls” from coming in late and sneaking in.
-Due to the narrowness of the stairs and the fact that there were no “landing” requirements in the building codes at the time, the doors to the stairwells opened in to the space instead of in the direction of travel.
+Due to the narrowness of the stairs and the fact that there were no “landing” requirements in the building codes at the time, the doors to the stairwells opened into the space instead of in the direction of travel.
 Numerous people were killed because they piled up in front of doors they could not open.
 Several people were crushed to death, pressed against the doors, without the fire ever reaching them.
 Upon investigation, the cast-iron stair carriages and slate treads were found to have cracked from the intense heat of the fire, prompting calls for future stairs to be “fire-rated.”
 In an effort to save money, Asch decided that the main stairs should not go any further than needed, so they did not extend to the roof, blocking another potential exit to safety.

-The fire escape, which measured 16- by 18-inches wide, was tacked on to the rear of the building to satisfy the minimum requirement in the building code at the time.
+The fire escape, which measured 16- by 18-inches wide, was tacked onto the rear of the building to satisfy the minimum requirement in the building code at the time.
 The nearly vertical angle of the ladders made descent all but impossible for women in dresses.
 More frightening was the fact that the fire escape did not go all the way to the ground.
 As installed, the fire escape terminated on top of the skylight that provided light to the basement, a fact that was found out by many too late.
 Overloaded, the fire escape collapsed, sending scores to their death.
 The one thing that could have saved lives actually cost many more.

 New York City’s fire department apparatus, touted to be the finest in the country, had not kept pace with the burgeoning construction industry at that time; its manual ladders could only reach to the sixth floor, fully two floors below the level of fire.
-Use of ground hoses proved ineffective and rescue operations were virtually non-existent.
+The use of ground hoses proved ineffective and rescue operations were virtually non-existent.
 Attempts at stretching fire nets to stop or catch jumpers were thwarted when groups of women opted to jump hand-in-hand, tearing the nets.
 No one survived the nine-story plunge to a net being held, at best, six feet off the ground.
 Once the nets became unusable, reports were that people and debris falling or jumping from the building and landing on the hoses or injuring the horses hampered further fire department efforts.
 Fire equipment had to be pulled back from the scene to prevent further losses.

 Investigations into the causes of the Triangle fire went on for years.
 Numerous recommendations were made in the hopes of bringing about reforms to both garment and construction industry practices.
 Changes, such as mandatory fire drills, periodic fire inspections, working fire hoses, sprinklers, exit signs and fire alarms, doors that swung in the direction of travel and stairway size restrictions, were just some of the advances that stemmed directly from the Triangle fire.